-Optical pulses are flashes of light, which are often generated with lasers (laser pulses) and delivered in the form of laser beams.
+Optical pulses are flashes of light, which are often generated with lasers (laser pulses) and delivered in the form of laser beams, i.e., with a high directional spatial shape.
 Due to the enormously high optical frequencies, optical pulses can be extremely short (ultrashort) when their optical bandwidth spans a significant fraction of the mean frequency.
 For example, a Gaussian pulse with a center frequency of 300 THz (corresponding to a wavelength of 1 μm) can easily have a bandwidth of 30 THz, and this already corresponds to a pulse duration of ≈ 15 fs if the pulse is transform-limited.
 The shortest optical pulses generated directly in lasers have durations around 5 fs, corresponding only to a few optical cycles (few-cycle pulses).
 Pulse compression techniques reach very few femtoseconds, and high harmonic generation even allows the generation of attosecond pulses.
 On the other hand, many commercially important laser sources (particularly Q-switched lasers) generate nanosecond pulses, which also have many applications.

 Due to the short pulse durations and the potential for strong focusing, optical pulses can be used for generating extremely high optical intensities even with moderate pulse energies.
 For example, a 10-fs pulse with only 10 mJ energy has a peak power of the order of 1 TW = 1000 GW, corresponding to the combined power of roughly 1000 large nuclear power stations.
 This power may be focused to spots only a few micrometers in diameter.
 Therefore, amplified ultrashort pulses are very important for high-intensity physics, studying phenomena such as multi-photon ionization, high harmonic generation, or the generation of even shorter pulses with attosecond durations.